timothydsmith/AMOJ-latex-template/README.md

 > **Microsoft Word users:**
 >
-> Properly formatted equations can be easily inserted in the correct format by using the provided AMOJ Equation template.
-This can be done by clicking the arrow under the `equation` icon on the `Insert` tab on the Ribbon and choosing `AMOJ Equation` from the list of equation templates.
+> Properly formatted equations can be easily inserted in the correct format by using the provided JSHESS Equation template.
+This can be done by clicking the arrow under the `equation` icon on the `Insert` tab on the Ribbon and choosing `JSHESS Equation` from the list of equation templates.

 > **LaTeX users:**
 >